NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurocommand/linux.md

 ## To update
 Run `git pull`
-Run `bash build.sh`  # this updates the neurocommand but not the modules _install.sh does not need to be run again_ to update containers go into the neurodesktop directory and run `bash containers.sh` Choose the module you want to update for example you want to update mrtrix3/3.0.2 module with the eddy_cuda fix:
+Run `bash build.sh`  # this updates the neurocommand but not the module _install.sh does not need to be run again_ to update containers go into the neurodesktop directory and run `bash containers.sh` Choose the module you want to update for example you want to update mrtrix3/3.0.2 module with the eddy_cuda fix: